igormironchik/args-parser/README.md

 of the argument will be `StringList`.
  * `Command` class can be used to define command in command line interface.
 Command is the argument without dash/dashes at the beginning, `add` for example.
  * `Command` can has children arguments or even subcommands.
-Subcommand can be added using `ArgAsCommand` class.
  * In Args groups can be used to group arguments into groups to check their definitions after parsing, so if constraint of group will be violated exception will be thrown.